MuhammadKhizar7/goodapp/src/pages/news/index.md

 ---
-templateKey: news-page
+templateKey: newslist-page
-title: About
+title: News - Our Letest News
-heading: About us
+heading: Our Letest News
-subheading: Our values, mission and culture
+subheading: Transforming urban spaces all over the world Transforming urban spaces all over the world
 ---